-By having a central user repository and authentication system, you may enhance security measures in it and strict security policies (i.e for passwords, account characteristics and profiles, etc), and rely on the secure protocols such as HTTPS for the communication between your corporate domain applications.
+By having a central user repository and authentication system, you may enhance security measures in it and strict security policies (i.e for passwords, account characteristics and profiles, etc), and rely on the secure protocols such as HTTPS for the communication with your applications.

-4. Providing a best user experience for end users that access applications in your corporate domain from any location or device.
+4. Providing a best user experience for end users that access your applications from any location or device.

-Through federated authentication in Bizagi, desktop, tablets and mobile devices rely on standard protocols to enable a Single Sign-On experience.
+Through federated authentication in Bizagi, desktop, tablets and mobile devices rely on standard web-based protocols that enable a Single Sign-On experience.

 Federated authentication architecture

 The following image illustrates how Federated authentication works when using Bizagi and your own identity provider.

 Notice in the above scheme:

 •That your Identity provider (or Identity Assertion Provider), is responsible of providing the authentication through standard assertions and security tokens.